matt-suncy/stockanalysis/README.md

 # stockanalysis
 This project provides a Python-based toolkit for `financial market analysis` using data from Yahoo Finance.

-It helps investors and traders make more informed decisions by applying `technical indicators`, `trend analysis`, and `signal detection on historical price and volume data.
+It helps investors and traders make more informed decisions by applying `technical indicators`, `trend analysis`, and `signal detection` on historical price and volume data.

+## Screenshots
 ![](img/1.png)

 ![](img/2.png)